12 Captivating Spanish Books to Add to Your Bookshelf in 2023

 English title: The Brief Wondrous Life of Oscar Wao

-This Junot Díaz novel was originally written in English, but the Spanish translation is just as good.
+This novel was originally written in English with some Spanish words sprinkled throughout, but the Spanish translation is just as good.

-A contemporary piece of literature, this book examines what it’s like to be a Dominican and first-generation American.
-Both the protagonist Oscar Wao and the author fit this description, and Díaz uses his own story to craft a tale that hits close to home.
+A contemporary piece of literature, it examines what it’s like to be a Dominican and first-generation American.
+Díaz uses his own story to craft a tale that hits close to home.

-You’ll also get a peek into the effects of politics on society, as the book takes place during the Rafael Trujillo dictatorship that lasted for 31 years.
+You’ll get some insight into Spanish culture and a peek into the effects of politics on society, as the book takes place during the Rafael Trujillo dictatorship that lasted for 31 years.

 Author: Gabriel García Márquez